 The citywide strategic planning effort (PDF) is part of the performance management initiative.
-The current organization strategic plan (PDF) was approved at a council meeting in July 2015.
-Updates on the progress of the organization strategic plan are on the Mission and Priorities page.
+The current organization strategic plan was approved at a council meeting in September 2017.
+Updates on the progress of the organization strategic plan are on this online dashboard and on the Mission and Priorities page.

 Organization Mission Statement

-In addition, in December 2013, the City Council adopted a new mission statement for the organization: “Simply better service for a world-class community” The new mission statement is being implemented through citywide internal initiatives which are underway for substantial completion in 2014.
+In addition, in December 2013, the City Council adopted a new mission statement for the organization: “Simply better service for a world-class community” The new mission statement is being implemented through citywide internal initiatives.
 These are: “Simply” - Streamlining the services we provide through process improvement, “Better” - Formalizing our benchmarking efforts to ensure our services are “better,” and “Service” - Reinstating training programs and standards for providing high-quality customer service.
 In addition, to clarify what is meant by a world-class community, we partnered with graduate students at Thunderbird School of Global Management to formalize the definition and attributes of a world-class community and create citywide customer-focused outcomes and key performance indicators.
 The final project is available online (PDF)